mdshahjalal5/65-client-node-mong-crud/README.md

 > 8. package.json?
 > 9. callbacke hell?
 # inter ques => MongoDB
-# 1. do  cu type ad use fea tion crud ob
+# 1. docu type ad use fea tion crud ob
+  > 1. what is document in MongoDb?
+  > 2. collection mongodb?
+  > 3.  dbms type of mongodb ?
+  > 4. advantages of mongodb ?
+  > 5. when to use  mongoDB ?
+  > 6. feature of mongoDB ?
+  > 7. crud operation ?
+  > 8. structure of ObjectId in mongoDB?

 # > 65/2 Node_Mongo_Crud